cherylws/johndmulhausen.github.io/distribute/latest/concepts/vrc-pc-input-10.md

 ---
 title: VRC.PC.Input.10
 ---

-In-application hands and controllers should line up with the userâ€™s real-world counterparts in position and orientation as closely as possible.
+In-application hands and controllers should line up with the user’s real-world counterparts in position and orientation as closely as possible.

 **Required** - Yes